Zimbabwe national football team: Current squad

-The following players were selected for the 2021 Africa Cup of Nations.
+The following players were selected for the friendly matches against Algeria and Qatar on 13 and 16 November 2025; respectively.

-Caps and goals are correct as of 18 January 2022, after the match against Guinea.
+Caps and goals are correct as of 16 November 2025, after the match against Qatar.

 Recent call-ups

 The following players have been called up for Zimbabwe in the last 12 months.

 DEC Player refused to join the team after the call-up.

 INJ Player withdrew from the squad due to an injury.